Role of Entrepreneurship in Economic Development

 (2) Creates Large-Scale Employment Opportunities:

 Entrepreneurs provide immediate large-scale employment to the unemployed which is a chronic problem of underdeveloped nations.
 With the setting up.of more and more units by entrepreneurs, both on small and large-scale numerous job opportunities are created for others.
 As time passes, these enterprises grow, providing direct and indirect employment opportunities to many more.
-In this way, entrepreneurs play an effective role in reducing the problem of unemployment in the country which in turn clears the path towards economic development of the nation.
+In this way, entrepreneurs play an effective role in reducing the problem of unemployment in the country which in turn clears the path towards the economic development of the nation.

 (3) Promotes Balanced Regional Development: